Eric Carle: Personal life and death

-For over 30 years, Carle and his second wife, Barbara (Morrison) Carle, resided in Northampton, Massachusetts as well as a winter home in Key Largo, Florida.
-Carle had a son and a daughter.
+For over 30 years, Carle and his second wife, Barbara (Morrison) Carle, resided in Northampton, Massachusetts, with a winter home in Key Largo, Florida.
+Carle had a son and a daughter with his first wife, Dorothea Wohlenberg.

 Carle died at his summer studio in Northampton from kidney failure on May 23, 2021, at the age of 91.
-An official announcement was made by his family on May 26, 2021, via their website.
-His wife Barbara had died in 2015 at her home in North Carolina.
+His wife Barbara died in 2015 at her home in North Carolina.

 Selected works

-Eric Carle wrote over 70 books that collectively sold over 170 million copies.
+Eric Carle illustrated over 70 children's books that have collectively sold over 170 million copies.